 In order to understand Xpand's availability modes and failure cases, it is necessary to understand our group membership protocol.

 Xpand uses a distributed group membership protocol.
 The protocol maintains two fundamental sets:

 The cluster cannot form unless more than half the nodes in the static membership are able to communicate with each other (a quorum).

 For example, if a six-node cluster experiences a network partition resulting in two sets of three nodes, Xpand will be unable to form a cluster.

 However, if more than half the nodes are able to communicate, Xpand will form a cluster.

 For performance reasons, MAX_FAILURES defaults to 1 to provide for the loss of one node or one zone.

-In the above example, ClustrixDB formed a cluster because a quorum of nodes remained.
+In the above example, Xpand formed a cluster because a quorum of nodes remained.
 However, such a cluster could offer only partial availability because the cluster may not have access to the complete dataset.

-In the following example, ClustrixDB was configured to maintain two replicas.
+In the following example, Xpand was configured to maintain two replicas.
 However, both nodes holding replicas for A are unable to participate in the cluster (due to some failure).
 When a transaction attempts to access data on slice A, the database will generate an error that will surface to the application.